 The Mental Health Aspects of Crystal Meth Recovery

-Perhaps no issue is hotter in the gay community these days than that of Crystal Meth.
+In my long career working as a gay men’s specialist psychotherapist, coach, and AASECT Certified Sex Therapist, as the founder of GayTherapyLA, perhaps no issue is hotter in the gay community these days than that of Crystal Meth.
 It seems everyone is either doing it themselves, or knows someone who uses regularly, and almost everyone knows someone who “has a problem” with it – from problem use that affects their job or relationships, to full-on addiction that has the same effect as a major medical illness.
 In my work as a psychotherapist, nearly one-third of my practice consists of gay men who are trying to get off, and stay off, using crystal.
-While various drug treatment centers exist (including the promising and innovative Prometa Center), and while AA and CMA are vital resources in the community, the mental health aspects of crystal use deserve more attention and discussion in the community.
+While various drug treatment centers exist, and while AA and CMA are vital resources in the community, the mental health aspects of crystal use deserve more attention and discussion in the community.

 While it is true that some guys – some would even say many – use crystal occasionally without much negative impact, it’s also true that for many users, their casual use has unintentionally grown into addiction.
 Part of the insidious nature of crystal is that it’s hard to tell at the beginning which “casual users” will become “addicts,” and how soon.
 For guys whose crystal use has become problematic – or catastrophic – it’s important to realize that you’re not alone.
 In the community of medical and mental health providers whose job it is to help people in this position, we’re still looking for the “ideal” treatment method.
 But I’ve learned some important points from my clients facing this struggle and from the academic and medical literature, and certain consistent points have emerged from this work.
 Here are some of the common steps I see that guys have used to become successful in addressing their use: